Empire-Strikes-Back/Flula/readme.txt

 - we say merge

-releases
+no releases

+- we have no releases - our commit hashses define us,
-- we, programs, have releases - binaries can be downloaded from repository/releases
+- we, programs, are are built from source
-- we, libraries, use our commit hashes
+- we libraries, are included via :git/url and commit hash

 one branch, forks, no git tags